-57 Fletcher, A. and Z. Vasas (2023).
+&lt;sup>57 Fletcher, A. and Z. Vasas (2023).
 "Implementing the DMA: The role of behavioural insights."
 Forthcoming in The Oxford Review of Economic Policy.
 Forthcoming in The Oxford Review of Economic Policy.
 Working Paper available on SSRN.

-58 See Fletcher, A. (2021).
+&lt;sup>58 See Fletcher, A. (2021).
 "Disclosure as a tool for enhancing consumer engagement and competition."
 Behavioural Public Policy, 5(2), 252-278.
 Note that an early version of this framework was developed by the UK Office of Fair Trading (now the Competition and Markets Authority).

-- 3. They then need to assess that information, in terms of making comparisons across the various products and determining which best suits their preferences. - 4.
+- 1. They clearly need to attend to (or engage with) the market in the first place. - 2.
+They then need to access information about the products (goods or services) available in the market. - 3.
+They then need to assess that information, in terms of making comparisons across the various products and determining which best suits their preferences. - 4.
 Finally, they need to act on that information, by purchasing or switching to their preferred product, and thereafter using it.